Encrypted volumes part 3 / Automatic mounting

 Passphrases

-will be used to unlock the encrypted volume and will be stored in the remote servicepp2
+pp1will be used to unlock the encrypted volume and will be stored in the remote servicepp2will be used to fetchpp1from the online service and will be stored locally

 This way we can prevent our encrypted volumes from being accesseable by simply deleting the passphrase from the remote service.